trustlines-protocol/py-eth-index/README.md

 machine.
 It doesn't have to be started though, since the tests do start postgres with a temporary data directory.

+On a debian based system `apt install postgresql` will install the postgresql database.

 ### pre-commit
 The repository comes with a configuration file for [pre-commit](https://pre-commit.com/).
 We recommend using pipsi for installation of pre-commit.